Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Projected Monotone Flow

 \subsection{Projection-Based Implementation}

 The second implementation of the projected monotone flow consists of projecting $-F(x)$ onto the tangent cone of the constraint set.
-In general, the tangent cone does not have a representation that allows us to compute the projection easily.
-However, when the appropriate constraint qualification condition holds, the tangent cone admits a convenient parameterization which allows for the projection to be implemented as a quadratic program.
+In general, the tangent cone does not have an \new{explicit parameterization} that allows us to compute the projection easily.
+However, when the appropriate constraint qualification condition holds, \new{the tangent cone can be parameterized by affine constraints} which allow the projection to be implemented as a quadratic program.
 Let $x \in \Cc$ and suppose that MFCQ holds at $x$.
-It follows that the tangent cone can be parameterized\footnote{\new{ The right hand side of~\eqref{eq:parameterization-tc} is called the \emph{linearization cone of~$\Cc$}, and denoted as $T^{\text{lin}}_{\Cc}(x)$.
+It follows that the tangent cone can be parameterized\footnote{\new{ The right-hand side of~\eqref{eq:parameterization-tc} is called the \emph{linearization cone of~$\Cc$}, and denoted as $T^{\text{lin}}_{\Cc}(x)$.
 In general, $T^{\text{lin}}_{\Cc}(x) \subset T_\Cc(x)$, and we say that \emph{Abadie's Constraint Qualification} (ACQ) \cite{DWP:73} holds at $x \in \Cc$ if the reverse inclusion holds, i.e., $T^{\text{lin}}_{\Cc}(x) = T_\Cc(x)$.
 MFCQ is a stronger condition that implies ACQ.
 Many of the results we state in the paper can be generalized to hold under the weaker assumption of ACQ, however for simplicity, we avoid a detailed technical discussion of constraint qualifications. }} as

 The projection-based implementation of the projected monotone flow takes then the following form: